 Bear in mind, these things may not be technically authentic, but they’re African style, and can be easily made in the average western kitchen.

-I've seen some long and complicated recipes for couscous.
-Those are great if you really want it the texture of sand, but for most people, they just want tiny, hot balls of pasta.
-As long as they're not too gummy, it's all good.
+I’ve seen some long and complicated recipes for couscous.
+Those are great if you really want it the texture of sand, but most people just want tiny, hot balls of pasta.
+As long as they’re not too gummy, it’s all good.
 A non gummy, good enough couscous can be made in 10 minutes.
-Let it steam while you're taking a shower.
+Let it steam while you’re taking a shower.